dr-rompecabezas/free-genai-bootcamp-2025/listening-app/README.md

 # Toki Pona AI Learning Prototype

-An interactive learning tool that helps you practice Toki Pona translations with AI-powered feedback and audio generation.
+An interactive learning tool that helps you practice Toki Pona translations with AI-powered feedback, audio generation, and comprehension quizzes.

 ## Features

 - Watch an introductory Toki Pona lesson
 - Practice translating Toki Pona sentences to English
   - Listen to AI-generated pronunciations
   - Get instant feedback on your translations using GPT-4
+- Test your understanding with AI-generated quizzes
+  - Multiple choice questions based on lesson content
+  - Instant scoring and answer explanations
+  - Option to try different quiz sets

 ## Prerequisites